DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - **Assurance Challenges with Virtualization & Cloud**: The cloud is made possible by virualization technologies that enable dynamic environments needed for a global provider platform.
     -  Depending on the cloud arhitecture deployed, the cloud security professional may need to perorm multiple layers of auditing.
     -  To be effective, the auditor must understand the virualization architecture of the cloud provider
-        - Provider (Cloud Service Provider): The CSP i.e Microsoft, Amazon & Google will usually be responsible for the audits of controls over the hypervisor
+        - 🔨Provider (Cloud Service Provider): The CSP i.e Microsoft, Amazon & Google will usually be responsible for the audits of controls over the hypervisor.
+Most CSPs will not allow customers to conduct an audit of their systems and infrastructure.
+You are likely to be able to obtain third-party audit reports which typically either make these available publicly or to paying or prospective customers
-        - Customer (Cloud conusmers):  VMs deployed on top of the hardware are usually owned by the customer
+        - 🔨Customer (Cloud conusmers):  VMs deployed on top of the hardware are usually owned by the customer
         - **Right-to-Audit**:
             - The customer can request right-to-audit the service provider to ensure compliance with the security requirements agreed in the contract
             - Contracts are often written to allow CSPs standard audits (SOC 2, ISO 27001) to be used in place of customer-performed audit.